nithyasharabheshwara/spyfs/README.md

 So this was why SpyFS was created.
 You might use it for some other reason.
 Feel free to use it whichever way you like, it is open source :D

 # Runtime requirements
-1. You need java 7 to run this
+1. You need java 8 to run this
 2. You also need to download and install pismo file mount, which is available here : http://www.pismotechnic.com/download/
 3. As of now this works only on windows.
 Both 32-bit and 64-bit environmens are supported however.
 To make this thing to work on linux or mac, you will have to build jpfm from sources.
 Untested libraries for these platforms are also available, but they do not work so easily.

 # Usage
-java -jar spyfs.jar <param1-source> <param2-storeTo> <param3-virtual>

-# Example
-java -jar spyfs.jar "c:\Python27" "c:\Python27mini" "c:\Python27Virtual"
+java -jar spyfs.jar

+A javafx based user interface will help you use SpyFS.